jnstockley/PiTV/README.md

  ### `curl https://raw.githubusercontent.com/jnstockley/PiTV/master/PiTV-full-install.sh | bash `
  After running this please reboot the system!

+ ## How to run PiTV
+  To run PiTV Open a terminal and run `python3 /home/pi/Documents/PiTV.PiTV.py`
+  * Every reboot you will need to run this command.
+I plan on having to launch on startup with the install script in the future

  ## Current Limitations
  The only officially supported user-friendly activation method is using Siri Shortcuts.
 Another way of activation is to use Postman to make GET and POST requests to the server.
 More activation methods on the way.